uqbar-project/wollok-ts-cli/README.md

 ### Node

-You need to install [node](https://nodejs.org/es/) > 11, which provides VM environment, and [nvm - Node Version Manager](https://github.com/nvm-sh/nvm).
+You need to install [a LTS node version](https://nodejs.org/es/) > 11, which provides VM environment, and [nvm - Node Version Manager](https://github.com/nvm-sh/nvm).
 Before anything make sure you'll use the right version of node by running this command:

 ```bash
 nvm use